Advertising on social media

 • chat to your media agency or the relevant social platform for further tips.

-If you’ve not used retargeting before, speak to your media advisor or campaigns specialist (if you have one of these) if this is a suitable fit for your pages.
+If you’ve not used retargeting before, speak to the Digital Campaign Leadership Team to see this is a suitable approach for your accounts.

 Determining budgets